-In 1995 a law was passed which strengthens equal treatment legislation in South Africa.
+In 1995 a law was passed that strengthens equal treatment legislation in South Africa.
 This law is called the Labour Relations (LRA) Act 66, purposed to regulate the temporary employment industry and the relationship between outsourcing agencies like MASA, their employees and the clients outsourcing to meet their needs.

 The Basic Conditions of Employment Act (BCEA) 75 of 1997 also applies to temporary employment services, focusing on securing temporary and permanent employees’ accurate documentation and remuneration.

 Essentially, if you are looking to outsource your staff to a temporary or permanent employment specialist, it is essential to understand how equal treatment legislation affects your decision to outsource.

 Knowing the rights of temporary employees and the roles of your outsourcing partner and your company will ensure that you maximise the potential of your workforce while maintaining fair and equal employment practices.

 This article examines the Employment Equity Act alongside the Labour Relations Act and the supporting Basic Conditions of Employment Act, and discusses the impact of equal treatment legislation on your staff outsourcing solution.

 If you are seeking more urgent counsel in regards to staff outsourcing, you can contact MASA to speak to South Africa’s leading experts in the employment space.

 Employment Equity Act (EEA), No. 55 is the law that promotes equity in the workplace, ensures that all employees receive equal opportunities and that employees are treated fairly by their employers.